-Elden Ring, which was released at 25 Feb, 2022 on Xbox One, PlayStation 4, and PC, is an acclaimed spiritual successor to Dark Souls, a franchise that revels in its difficulty to a sadistic degree.
+Elden Ring was released at 25 Feb, 2022 on Xbox One, PlayStation 4, and PC, is an acclaimed spiritual successor to Dark Souls, a franchise that revels in its difficulty to a sadistic degree.
 Beating a Souls game requires perseverance, dedication, and skill.
 It’s a source of pride.

 A personal opinion about Elden Ring